 Note: This course does not require a textbook.

-Each semester contains 4 units and one final exam that must be taken in person.
+Each semester contains 4 units and one final exam.

 Each Unit contains: